thisisthedave/tasknotes/docs/features/task-management.md

 ### Template Integration

 Projects support template variables for automated workflows.
-The `{{projects}}` template variable can be used in task templates, and the `{{parentNote}}` variable will format project links as YAML list items when creating tasks from project notes.
+The `{{parentNote}}` variable will format project links as YAML list items when creating tasks from project notes.

 ## File Management and Templates